How to do it better and how some road racers could raise their game.

 Six-rib belts are available from 24 to 40 inches, mostly in 0.5in increments.
 Then, there’s the venerable V-belt that is favored for driving power steering pumps.
 Why?
-Because they slip.
+Because in a crisis they can slip.

 Let’s say you’re racing around a turn at 90mph and one of your front wheels makes contact with a curb or another vehicle, the resulting jolt can induce a shock loading through the power steering mechanism that momentarily pauses the pump.
 Often, this moment of pause is sufficient to shear the teeth off an HTD belt, resulting in power steering loss.
 This is the reason most circle track racers use V-belts to drive their power steering pumps.
 As mentioned above, V-belts slip.
 Take note road racers teams.

-And then there is the unique ten-rib belt and pulley system—the innovation of an interesting mind.
+And then there is the rarefied ten-rib belt and pulley system—the innovation of an interesting mind.
 At 27.2 inches long and functioning with a pulley set, the 10-rib system was developed for Super Late Models and IMCA Modifieds.
 The belt, which is constructed using Kevlar cords, drives the water pump, operates without an idler pulley, provides 100 percent more surface contact than previously available, and ends excessive belt slippage during rapid deceleration, which usually occurs at least twice on each lap.
 Yes, it’s rare alright.

 All of these pulleys are available from this manufacturer in black hard anodized or natural mill finish.
-Because wear rates are much higher on belts running on hot, uncoated aluminum surfaces—evidenced by aluminum embedded in the belt—black hard-anodizing is greatly favored.
+Because wear rates accelerate on belts running on hot, uncoated aluminum surfaces—evidenced by aluminum embedded in the belt—black hard-anodizing is greatly favored.

 Properly seen, Cody Haskins demonstrates an intuitive grasp of the technical and an eye for the practical and his vast, readily available inventory might be worth plundering!